 What’s next

-- Monitor reactions from the U.S. and Israel to Macron's statements on Palestinian statehood.
+• Monitor responses from the U.S. and Israel regarding Macron's statements on the Gaza conflict.